2024 Salvadoran presidential election: Election procedure

 A presidential election was held in El Salvador five years after the 2019 presidential election.
 The president and vice president were elected through a popular vote and El Salvador's constitution mandated that the election was "free, direct, equal and secret".
 The election was held 4 February 2024, concurrent with legislative elections.
 If a second round had been necessary, it would have occurred on 3 March.
 To win the election, a candidate needed an absolute majority (50% + 1).
 If no candidate received an absolute majority, a second round between the two candidates with the most valid votes would have occurred within 30 days of the first round.
 Presidential and vice presidential candidates had to be at least 30 years old and be Salvadoran citizens by birth.

 Electronic voting for Salvadoran expatriates began at midnight on 6 January 2024.
 (Note: On 18 October 2022, the Legislative Assembly passed the Special Law for the Exercise of Suffrage in the Exterior that allowed Salvadorans living outside of the country to vote electronically in the presidential and concurrent legislative elections.)
 Expatriates were able to vote at 81 voting centers in 60 of the country's embassies and consulates in 30 countries.
 Voting in El Salvador was held from 7 a.m. to 5 p.m.
 CST.
 A total of 1,595 voting centers were available across the country.
 Voting was not compulsory.
 There were a total of 6,214,399 registered voters.
 Guillermo Wellman, a magistrate of the TSE, stated that individuals arrested during the country's gang crackdown were ineligible to vote.

 Political parties

 Political parties had to be registered with the TSE to be able to participate in 2024 presidential election.
-The following table shows the thirteen political parties that were eligible to register candidates with the TSE.
+The following table shows the thirteen political parties that were eligible to register candidates with the TSE and whether or not they registered presidential and vice presidential candidates.